The Piano festival is a key part of the Kelowna Kiwanis Festival, which began in 1926 and has grown into a multi-day

-This is a celebration of the piano and the amazing piano repertoire that has stood the test of time from the early keyboard period to modern and contemporary period.
+This festival is a celebration of the piano and the amazing piano repertoire that has stood the test of time from the early keyboard period to modern and contemporary period.

-All festival performances will be on the stage of the Blackbox Theatre in the Community Arts Centre.
+The Piano festival takes place in the Blackbox Theatre at the Community Arts Centre.

-Performances on the stage are arranged as in a recital; this is to say that several pianists will be performing consecutively for the audience.
-After the recital group has finished, the adjudicator will then address the performers in the group with encouraging and constructive comments.
+Performances are arranged as a recital; where several pianists perform consecutively for the audience.
+After the recital group has finished, the adjudicator will address the performers in the group with encouraging and constructive comments.

-Prior to each recital group performance, the adjudicator secretary will first call members of the recital group up to the front row (reserved for pianists) and collect original music books and/or scores to give to the adjudicator.
+Prior to each recital group performance, the adjudicator secretary will collect original music books and/or scores to give to the adjudicator.

-Pianists will perform in the order given in the official programme.
+Pianists will perform in the order provided in the official programme.

 Please note: Pianists are required to introduce their selection to audience prior to sitting down at the piano.
-It is a good idea to rehearse this before the festival to ensure a professional and clear delivery.
-After the performance, pianists need to acknowledge their audience with bow or curtsy to thank them for their support and attention.
+It is a good idea to rehearse this before the festival.

 After performing, the pianist returns to his/her seat awaiting adjudication.